-If you are a beneficial Shareholder located in the United States and wish to vote at the Meeting or, if permitted, appoint a third-party as your proxyholder, then you must first obtain a valid legal proxy from your intermediary and then register in advance to attend the meeting by submitting a copy of your legal proxy to Computershare.
-Requests for registration from beneficial Shareholders located in the United States should be sent either by courier to: Computershare Trust Company of Canada, attention

-Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1 or by email to uslegalproxy@computershare.com and, in both cases, must be labeled as "Legal Proxy" and be received no later than 10:00 a.m.
-(Calgary time) on April 29, 2022.
+If you are a beneficial Shareholder located in the United States and wish to vote at the Meeting or, if permitted, appoint a third-party as your proxyholder, then you must first obtain a valid legal proxy from your intermediary and then register in advance to attend the Meeting by submitting a copy of your legal proxy to Computershare.
+Requests for registration from beneficial Shareholders located in the United States should be sent either by courier to: Computershare Trust Company of Canada, attention Proxy Department, 8th Floor, 100 University Avenue, Toronto, Ontario M5J 2Y1 or by email to: uslegalproxy@computershare.com and, in both cases, must be labeled as "Legal Proxy" and be received no later than 1:00 p.m.
+(Calgary time) on April 27, 2023.
 You will receive a confirmation of your registration by email once Computershare receives your registration materials.
-Please note that you are required to register your appointment at www.computershare.com/MEG.
+Please note that you are also required to register your appointment at www.computershare.com/MEG (see "Online Proxyholder Voting" below).